 Ulao Creek Watershed

-As the watershed’s largest landowner, we work with the Ulao Creek Partnership in Ozaukee County, Wis., to protect this land within a rapidly urbanizing area.
+As the watershed’s largest landowner, we support the Ulao Creek Partnership in Ozaukee County, Wisconsin, to protect this land within a rapidly urbanizing area.

-This prairie in Kenosha County, Wis., is one of the largest prairie complexes in the state and the most intact coastal wetland in southeastern Wisconsin.
-We also adopted this area through the WDNR’s Adopt-A-Natural Area program and the Wisconsin Energy Foundation.
+This prairie in Kenosha County is one of the largest prairie complexes in the state and the most intact coastal wetland in southeastern Wisconsin.
+We also adopted this area through the WDNR’s Adopt-A-Natural Area program and the We Energies Foundation.

 Bain Station Prairie

-We manage this land in Kenosha County, Wis., with prescribed fires and other management techniques to restore this wet-mesic prairie that provides habitat for rare plants, including prairie white-fringed orchid.
+We manage this land in Kenosha County with prescribed fires and other management techniques to restore this wet-mesic prairie that provides habitat for rare plants, including prairie white-fringed orchid.